Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Chief Marketing Officer in Canada is 10022.

-CMOs lead marketing strategies, brand growth, and campaigns for Canadian firms.
-Executive roles demand data analytics and digital expertise mastery.
-Elevated salaries reflect revenue impact and C-suite scarcity.
+Chief Marketing Officers in Canada lead marketing strategies, brand growth, and campaigns for Canadian firms.
+Executive roles require strong expertise in data analytics and digital marketing.
+Elevated salaries reflect revenue impact and the scarcity of C-suite positions.

 Category Details